Molyvos Travel Guide

-Holidaymakers will find many traditional tavernas around the harbour and market areas.
-As Molyvos is a fishing village, seafood is naturally the pride of most local menus.
+Molyvos has many traditional tavernas around the harbour and market areas.
+As it's a fishing village, seafood is naturally the pride of most local menus.

 Though Molyvos isn't top-of-mind among party goers, it does have some clubs and lively bars.
-Otherwise, visitors can enjoy performances at the Castle, and the locale's open-air cinema.
+The open-air cinema is worth attending and performances at the Castle are always a must.

 Some holidaymakers have been disappointed to find pebbles instead of sand on Molyvos' beach.
 Also, summer weekends can see a lot of motorbike traffic, which can be unpleasantly noisy.